ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

       protocol: TCP
 ```

 Take a look at the array of ports first.
 The first port is named `sunset-http-port`.
 The name of the annotation is `docpath.apicentral.io/sunset-http-port`.
-By providing a template to the SpecDiscovey, such as `docpath.apicentral.io/{.Port.Name}`, the ADA will take the names of all ports and parse the template to create the final string.
+By providing a template to the SpecDiscovery, such as `docpath.apicentral.io/{.Port.Name}`, the ADA will take the names of all ports and parse the template to create the final string.
 If the final parsed string matches any of the templates in the pod, then the JSON object that is provided in the annotation will be used to make the request to the pod.

 There is another port in the example named `no-match`.
 The ADA will parse the template against all ports found in a pod.
 This will result in two parsed template: `docpath.apicentral.io/sunset-http-port` and `docpath.apicentral.io/no-match`.
 The ADA will look for each of these templates in the pod.
 In this example, there is only one annotation.
 There is no annotation for `docpath.apicentral.io/no-match`, meaning that the ADA will not perform any action with this parsed template.